Tyee High School

 Additional Information: This is a split position: 6hr Office Assistant III and 2hr Para-PBIS.
 If interested,

 please also apply to the Office Assistant position (#7513).

 Check for additional Information

-EVALUATION: The teacher will be evaluated by the principal or designee based on performance of duties and responsibilities.
+EVALUATION: The paraeducator will be evaluated by the principal or designee based on performance of duties and responsibilities.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee will constantly bend neck and back, use hands for repetitive grasping, squat and kneel.
 The employee is frequently required to stand/walk, sit, use hands for fine manipulation, and pushing/pulling.
 The employee will occasionally be required to climb stairs, lift and/or reach overhead, knee stand, and lift/carry and push/pull.
 The employee must constantly lift/carry up to 10 pounds and must frequently lift /carry up to 20 pounds.
 The employee will occasionally lift/carry a maximum of 35 pounds and occasionally lift over the shoulder a maximum of 15 pounds.
 The employee is occasionally required to push/pull a maximum weight of 25 pounds.